Magog (DC Comics): Justice Society of America

 Lance Corporal David Reid, great-grandson of Franklin D. Roosevelt, was with the Marine platoon assigned to halt the looting of the National Museum of Iraq during the Iraq War.
 Reid tracked one of the looters and found an artifact that was a stone fragment of the Old God Gog.
 Upon touching it, Reid blacked out, waking up three weeks later to find that he was now filled with plasma energy and that a mark shaped like the Eye of Providence had opened up on his left arm.
 With the aid of a pointed hand-held device (which earned him the nickname "Lance"), Reid was able to project focused blasts of energy.

 Because the modern Justice Society of America tries to keep the legacies of former heroes alive, and because Franklin Roosevelt was credited with bringing the JSA together in the first place, the Society asked Reid to join them.

 When the Justice Society encounters the Third World survivor Gog, several of their number have themselves "healed" by him.
 When Gog sets out to save a village from a rogue military attack, the JSA assist him.
 During the conflict, Lance is struck by an RPG missile and killed.
 Gog stands over Lance and brings him back to life, replacing his ruined left arm and right eye with gold metal.
 Gog then dubs Reid Magog.
-Thankful for Gog's gift, Magog then leads half of the Justice Society in support of Gog, using his staff to send the members who don't agree with Gog's ways back to the Justice Society's headquarters.
+Thankful for Gog's gift, Magog then leads half of the Justice Society in support of Gog, using his staff to send the members who do not agree with Gog's ways back to the Justice Society's headquarters.
 The Justice Society discovers that Gog is rooting himself to the Earth, which would cause the planet's destruction if he were ever to leave, and seek to destroy Gog to prevent this.
 Magog protects Gog until he sees him remove the gifts he gave to the Justice Society and use the corpses of Mister Terrific's wife and Alan Scott's daughter to torture them.
 Magog then turns on Gog as well.
 Gog orders Magog to serve him or have his gift of life taken from him.
 Magog refuses, saying that he would rather die than live without freedom.
 The Society finally manages to topple Gog, and Magog kills Gog with his staff.
-After Gog's head is removed from his body, his effects on the Justice Society are reversed, except for Magog, who for some reason remains in his altered state.
+After Gog's head is removed from his body, his effects on the Justice Society are reversed, except for Magog, who remains in his altered state.

 Soon after, David leaves the JSA, returning to his family's farm.
 He later returns to the team, but his military training causes him to chafe under the Society's comparatively lax security and combat ethics.
 After the team barely survives a mass supervillain attack and returns to the brownstone to find Mister Terrific had been stabbed by All-American Kid, Magog greatly voices his disdain for the Society's methods, even getting into a brief altercation with the original Wildcat.